 Are you looking for building contractors to complete some residential building work?
 Have you looked at the Building Contract Checklist and determined that you need a building contract?
-Depending on the value, size and complexity of your project, you will need to provide and execute different home building contracts under the Home Building Act 1989 (NSW) (‘the Act’).
-Below, we examine the various types of building contracts in New South Wales, when to use them and what you should include in them.
+Depending on the size of your project, you will need to provide different home building contracts.
+This article will examine the various types of building contracts in New South Wales and what you should include in them.

 Small Jobs Contract

-If the residential building work is worth between $5,000 and $20,000, you will need a small jobs contract, governed by section 7AAA of the Act.
+If the residential building work is worth between $5,000 and $20,000, you will need a small jobs contract.
 Small jobs contracts need to be in writing, and the parties (or their representatives) must sign and date them.
 The contracts also need to contain:

-- A clause that limits the liability of the contractor for failure to comply with the work compliance clause.
-This provision is only effective where the failure relates to the design the homeowner prepared or the design the owner required, and where the contractor has advised it goes against the work compliance clause.
+- a clause that limits the liability of the contractor for failure to comply with the work compliance clause.

 The contractor must also give the homeowner a copy of the Consumer Building Guide, which outlines the laws and policies about home building.